-These necklaces are used as teething necklaces and are made of Baltic amber.
-The idea is that when a baby wears the necklace, their body heat triggers the release of a tiny amount of oil containing succinic acid, which is absorbed into the bloodstream, without them having to chew on anything or put it into their mouth.
+As well as being made from Baltic amber, some amber teething necklaces are also made from fossilized tree resin.
+The idea is that your baby will wear it and their body heat triggers the release of a tiny amount of oil containing succinic acid, which is absorbed into the bloodstream, without them having to chew on anything or put it into their mouth.
 When the oil is absorbed, some say, it has a pain-relieving effect on swollen and sore gums.

 Not only has there been no scientific study to suggest the effects of amber works, it has also been claimed that the succinic acid can only be released from amber when it is heated to about 200 degrees Celsius.